phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Layouts/README.md

 🚀 Run it!
 Three Color widgets arranged vertically in a QVBoxLayout.
 Notice the border now visible around the widget.

 ## QHBoxLayout horizontally arranged widgets
-&emsp; QHBoxLayout is the same, except moving horizontally.
+QHBoxLayout is the same, except moving horizontally.
 Adding a widget adds it to the right hand side.

 ![ A QHBoxLayout, filled from left to right](https://github.com/phuoctan4141/python/blob/main/pythonGUIs/Basic%20PyQt5%20Features/Layouts/images/A%20QHBoxLayout%2C%20filled%20from%20left%20to%20right.png)